uptane/deployment-considerations/security_considerations.md

 css_id: security_considerations
 ---

-# Additional security considerations and recommendations
+# Additional security recommendations

 Uptane is a flexible system and therefore can be adapted for increased security if an OEM or supplier deems it necessary.
 In this section, we discuss several of these techniques.

-## Restricting image installation with custom hardware IDs
+### Restricting image installation with custom hardware IDs

 Before an ECU installs a new image, it SHOULD always check the hardware type of the image.
 This can prevent attackers from causing an ECU to install arbitrary images it was not intended to have.
 Furthermore, to prevent attackers who compromise the Director repository from causing unintended images to be installed on any ECU, an OEM and/or its suppliers SHOULD include certain information about images in the Targets metadata.